sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 .. [#]
    When all groups have the same number of observations, the experimental design is said to be “balanced”.
-Balance isn’t such a big deal for one-way ANOVA, which is the topic of this chapter.
+Balance is not such a big deal for one-way ANOVA, which is the topic of this chapter.
 It becomes more important when you start doing more complicated ANOVAs.